cal-frye/Titanic-Kaggle/README.md

 # Titanic-Kaggle
-For the files associated with the popular Titanic competition on Kaggle.
+Files associated with the popular Titanic competition on Kaggle.
+Made for my own education using online resources, particularly the YouTube videos by David Langer.

+'Titanic data examination.R' is an R script dealing with understanding and massaging the raw data (testing and training data) from the competition.